Skip to content

 • Per-file decompression cap of 500 MB guards against zip-bomb payloads.

-• Response bodies read by kdeps push are capped at 1 MB.
+• Response bodies read by kdeps cloud push are capped at 1 MB.